felipefialho/kratos-boilerplate/readme.md

 ## About CSS

-### Stylus or Sass

-You can use Stylus or Sass as CSS preprocessor 😁
+This project use Sass as CSS preprocessor 😁

 ### Post CSS libs